 If you have no other option but to go inside the confined space yourself, be sure to take all the safety precautions you can, ensure you aren't working alone and that another person knows that you are planning to do this.
 Talk to WorkSafe Victoria first for valuable and potentially life-saving advice.

 Any of the following places on farms can be confined spaces, and can be hazardous.

 Rooms, garages and sheds as confined spaces

-Potentially, any room or garage without adequate ventilation can become a closed space (for example, using a generator for power in a room or running a petrol/diesel engine in an enclosed garage).
+Potentially, any room or garage without adequate ventilation can become a confined space (for example, using a generator for power in a room or running a petrol/diesel engine in an enclosed garage).

 - Use a drier feed so you don't have to unblock the auger discharge, or find ways to mix the feed so that it won't crust.